-At June 30, 2018, the School District reported a liability of \$7,626,799 for its proportionate share of the MPSERS net OPEB liability.
-The net OPEB liability was measured as of September 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation rolled forward from September 2016.
+At June 30, 2019, the School District reported a liability of \$6,455,807 for its proportionate share of the MPSERS net OPEB liability.
+The net OPEB liability was measured as of September 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation rolled forward from September 2017.
 The School District's proportion of the net OPEB liability was determined by dividing each employer's statutorily required OPEB contributions to the system during the measurement period by the percent of OPEB contributions required from all applicable employers during the measurement period.
-At September 30, 2017, the School District's proportion was 0.08613 percent.
+At September 30, 2018, the School District's proportion was 0.08122 percent, which was a decrease of 0.00491 percent from its proportion measured as of October 1, 2017.